francois-roseberry/sensor-test/README.md

 Should theoretically work with a DHT11 as well, although I did not tested

 As of now, doing `balena push` from a windows machine screws up some characters and fails the build.
 Works when pushed from mac, I assume linux works as well.

+Although I have only tested on a Zero, might work as well on the other models of Raspberrry PIs (2,3,4)